Video games in the United States: 2020s

-Impact on the global gaming industry
+Cultural impact on the global gaming industry

-With RPG video game series like Dungeons & Dragons, The Elder Scrolls, and Fallout, and first-person shooters series like Doom, Half-Life, and BioShock, the American video game industry has heavily influenced the global gaming industry.
-Some of the best-selling and most popular video games ever made like Call of Duty, Fortnite, World of Warcraft, Overwatch, League of Legends, Valorant, CSGO, Dota 2, Apex Legends and Roblox were made in the United States.
-Some of the most revolutionary video games like Skyrim, Half-Life, BioShock, were also made in America.
+With RPG video game series such as Dungeons & Dragons, The Elder Scrolls, and Fallout, and first-person shooters series such as Doom, Halo, Half-Life, and BioShock, the American video game industry has heavily influenced the global gaming industry.
+Some of the best-selling and most popular video games ever made such as Call of Duty, Fortnite, World of Warcraft, Overwatch, League of Legends, Valorant, CSGO, Dota 2, Apex Legends and Roblox were made in the United States.
+Some of the most revolutionary video games such as Skyrim, Half-Life, and BioShock, were also made in the United States.